Reviews and Comments

 That's both good and bad.

 On the one hand, it's wonderful about taking its time, about being complete, thorough, approachable to students at just about any level of post-proofwriting-course experience (or maybe with an elementary number theory course under their belts).
 It's a text that really tries to bring everything it can to the student, and be a comprehensive guide.
 And… the student is well-rewarded for their efforts.
-This text has a lot …
+This text …

 Walter Rudin: Principles of mathematical analysis (1976, McGraw-Hill) No rating